 In November 2020, Colorado voters authorized an initiative to lower the state income tax rate to 4.55 percent.

-In 2020, Colorado voted for Joe Biden in the presidential election, continuing its shift towards the Democratic Party.
+In 2020, Colorado voted for Joe Biden in the presidential election, reinforcing its Democratic lean.

 In 2020, arid conditions and drought negatively impacted corn yields in the Eastern Plains of Colorado.

-In 2020, the Pine Gulch Fire, Cameron Peak Fire, and East Troublesome Fire became the three largest fires in Colorado history.
+In 2020, the Pine Gulch Fire, Cameron Peak Fire, and East Troublesome Fire, the three largest fires in Colorado history, occurred.

 On March 22, 2021, a gunman killed 10 people, including a police officer, in a King Soopers supermarket in Boulder.

-On December 30, 2021, the Marshall Fire started and was the most destructive ever in terms of property loss.
+On December 30, 2021, the Marshall Fire started, becoming the most destructive fire in Colorado history in terms of property loss.

 By November 2022, the Colorado Governor's Office of Information Technology announced that the myColorado app had over 1 million users.